Health of the natural environment of Estonia

 Less CO2 and excavation of natural resources

-The materials that will be produced from oil shale ash are needed in many production sectors.
-These materials have mostly been produced from the natural resources excavated for this purpose, and a lot of energy is used for excavation as well as the subsequent production process.
-The production process in its turn has emitted large quantities of CO2 into the air.
-Now, it will be possible to extract the same materials from existing waste, which means that some of the natural resources will remain intact and there will be no excavation and production impact.
+The materials that will be produced from oil shale ash are needed in many industries.
+These materials have so far mostly been produced from the natural resources mined for this purpose, and a lot of energy is used for both mining as well as the subsequent production process.
+The production involving incineration process in its turn emits large quantities of CO2 into the air.
+Now, it will be possible to extract the same materials from existing secondary materials, which means that some of the natural resources and areas will remain intact and there will be no additional mining and production impact.

 The majority of the elements in the periodic table are becoming difficult to obtain.
-This technology gives a new value to ash waste by extracting elements from it that can be used in various industries.
+In addition, the production of virgin materials creates an enormous additional burden to our environment.
+This technology gives a new, climate neutral value to deposited ash by extracting elements from it that can be used in various industries.